-The rock-hewn churches of Lalibela remain one the world’s least-recognized man-made wonders.
+The rock-hewn churches of Lalibela remain one of the world’s least-recognized man-made wonders.

 My journey to Lalibela began from the town of Weldiya, with the 145 kilometers taking 6 hours.

 Beginning at 5 am, with a ride in a truck across a darkened landscape before the sun revealed rocky slopes patched by stone and thatch huts and fields of dry crops.